 1. Complete a Procurement Card Application

 You'll need to complete a Procurement Card Application and forward it the Business Office located in room 114L.

 The Application must be signed by your supervisor and your department chair/director if you are staff or by your department chair/director or dean for faculty.
 By signing the application, you acknowledge your understanding of the program and agree to abide by the guidelines established.
 Any misuse of the card may result in the revocation of the Cardholder's charging privileges.
 Any unauthorized purchases may be charged to you.

 After the Procurement Card Applicaton has been received by the Procurement Card Administrator, they will submit your information to the bank.
 It will take approximately two weeks to process your application.

-Also needed in the application process is a completed Procurement card system access form.
-When completed forward it to the Business Office located in room 114L
+Also needed in the application process is a PCard System Access and Change Form.
+When completed, forward it to the Business Office located in room 114L

 The designated pcard holder's signature is needed on this form along with the Business Manager, and the appointed approver.
 This form ensures access to the Wells Fargo CCER system for pcard statement access and transactions processing for the approvers.

 3. Complete the CCER system Pcard training Course on Policies and Procedures

 The Procurement card policies and procedures course is offered through an online course or a sit in class.
 This will give you an understanding of the policies and procedures for using the Procurement Card and is mandatory for all new pcard holders.
 It is also recommended for anyone else using the pcard.